alchemycodelab/module-one-curriculum-base/lecture-03-lists-of-things-and-forms.md

 ## Object maker

 Resist the temptation to define an object in global scope and mutate it throughout your app.
 It causes so many bugs!

+In fact, just try never to mutate an object.
+Whenever possible, create a new one.

-Instead, just use a function like this to get your state as an object:
+As a good habit, consider using a function like this to get your state as an object:

 ```js
 function createGameObject() {